 In the project structure the highest level folder is named after the project, as in the HelloWorld example above.
-In this first level project folder there are several (five) default folders and some configuration files for Gradle (the build tool), Git (a source control tool) and the IDE (IntelliJ based).
+In this first level project folder there are several (four) default folders and some configuration files for Gradle (the build tool), Git (a source control tool) and the IDE (IntelliJ based).

 - .gradle - A Gradle cache and information directory (stores the version of Gradle being used for the project).

 - .idea - stores the Android Studio (IntelliJ) settings for the project.